-This list of our favourite places in Namibia will not only introduce you to all of the must-see places of Namibia, it will show you a couple of hidden gems as well.
+This list of our favorite places in Namibia will not only introduce you to all of the must-see places of Namibia, but it will also show you a couple of hidden gems as well.

-#13.
-Canyon Roadhouse
+13. Canyon Roadhouse

-Tip: Plan to visit at lunch as they have a great little restaurant with…. you guessed it.. even more cars inside.
+TIP: Plan to visit at lunch as they have a great little restaurant with…. you guessed it.. even more cars inside.

 Solitaire is a small settlement with a permanent population of less than 100 people.
 It’s not really a town, but it has all kinds of facilities and since it’s in the middle of nowhere everyone passing by stops here for gas.

-Tip: Try a piece of the world-famous apple pie at the Moose McGregor bakery.
+TIP: Try a piece of the world-famous apple pie at the Moose McGregor bakery.

 11. Tropic of Capricorn

 There is not much to see at the Tropic of Capricorn, except for the sign.
 But it’ not every day you cross the southernmost latitude where the sun can be directly overhead.

-Tip: You can find the Tropic of Capricorn sign on road C14 between Sossusvlei and Swakopmund.
+TIP: You can find the Tropic of Capricorn sign on road C14 between Sossusvlei and Swakopmund.

-#10.
-Quiver Tree Forest
+10. Quiver Tree Forest

-Quiver Tree forest is a nice place to break the long drive when driving through Southern Namibia.
+Quiver trees are quite peculiar and make for some nice photos.
 Bushmen traditionally used the branches of these aloe trees to make quivers, thus the name – quiver tree.

-Tip: Visit the nearby Giant’s Playground as well, just make sure you don’t get lost in this maze of large dolerite rocks.
+TIP: Visit the nearby Giant’s Playground as well, just make sure you don’t get lost in this maze of large dolerite rocks.

 If you visit just one town in Namibia, Swakopmund is the place to be.
 It’s by far the most lively and touristy town in Namibia, but in a good way.

-Tip: Plan to spend at least 2-3 days in Swakopmund as there are so many activities and day trips you can do in the area.
+TIP: Plan to spend at least 2-3 days in Swakopmund as there are so many activities and day trips you can do in the area.

-#8.
-Kolmanskop Ghost Town
+8. Kolmanskop Ghost Town

 Located just outside the colonial town of Lüderitz, Kolmanskop is one of the few places where you can learn more about Namibia’s history.
 It’s also a real photographers’ paradise.

-Tip: Early morning offers the best light for photography.
+TIP: Early morning offers the best light for photography.
 You can also obtain a photo permit and get access from sunrise to sunset (non-commercial photography only).
 Check the official website of Kolmanskop for more information.